Sums of powers, and products of elements of the middle third Cantor set: Abstract

 \section{Abstract}

-Consider the set of sums of $m$'th powers of elements belonging to the Cantor middle third set $\C$, and the question of the number of terms required to ensure we find a large open interval in this set.
-Also consider the question of finding open intervals in the product of Cantor sets.
-A broad general framework that makes it possible to deal with the first problem was outlined in a paper by Astels \cite{Astels}.
-The question of finding the measure of $\C \cdot \C$ was considered recently in an article by Athreya, Reznick and Tyson \cite{Cantor}.
-Astels' methods don't immediately apply to the second problem, and Athreya, Reznick, Tyson's methods become difficult in dealing with the first problem as $m$ becomes large.
-With the same elementary dynamical technique, in this paper we are able to answer both these questions in a satisfactory way.
-In particular, with $t_{m}=2 \cdot \lceil (\frac{3}{2})^{m-1}\rceil$ many terms, we find an open interval of measure at least $2\cdot (1- (2/3)^{m})$ in our set of sums of $t_m$ many $m'th$ powers, and the same elementary technique shows that the fourfold product of the Cantor set contains the interval $[(8/9)^{3},(8/9)]$.
+The questions of the measure and finding open intervals in certain sets of sums and products of elements of the middle third Cantor set $\C$ (or a variant of it), have generated considerable interest recently.
+A broad general framework that makes it possible to deal with these questions was outlined by Astels.
+The question of finding the measure of $\C \cdot \C$ was considered recently in an article by Athreya, Reznick and Tyson.
+Astels' methods apply to product sets upon considering a generalized logarithmic Cantor set, while Athreya, Reznick and Tyson's methods become difficult in dealing with sums or products of $m$'th powers as $m$ becomes large.
+With a new elementary dynamical technique, we can deal with both the questions of sums and products in a satisfactory way, and the proofs are of the same level of complexity as that of an elementary proof of the fact that $\C + \C=[0,2]$.
+Further, some observations are made on the question of intersections of one central Cantor set with an affine image of another central Cantor set both with arbitrary parameters.

-\section{Introduction}
+\section{Introduction.}

+\ \ \ The study of sums and products of Cantor sets have been motivated by problems in dynamical systems, harmonic analysis, geometric measure theory and number theory; see \cite{Mult, Takahashi} and the references therein.

 Let $\C$ be the usual middle third Cantor set:

 The sets $\mathscr{C}+ \mathscr{C}$ and $\mathscr{C}-\mathscr{C}$ have been well studied \cite{Randolph, Utz, Majumdar,Halmos}.